maritimeconnectivity/maritimeconnectivity.net/docs/source/basicConcept.rst

 * A ROLE_APPROVE_ORG can create a user for an organization if and only if there is no users for the organization (this is used for creating the first administrative user for an organization).

-In this example we will focus on ROLE_USER and ROLE_ORG_ADMIN.
+In this example we will focus on **ROLE_USER** and **ROLE_ORG_ADMIN**.
 Let us assume that an Organization (DMA) wants to grant members of the internal "E-navigation" department administrative rights in the MCP Identity Registry.
 In DMAs Identity Provider setup the department name is automatically added to the "permissions" attribute.
 So to make this mapping the current DMA administrator sets up a role mapping between the permission "E-navigation" and the role ROLE_ORG_ADMIN.
 Once this is done, all members of the DMA E-navigation department will have administrative rights for the DMA organization inside the Identity Registry.
 As noted earlier, these rights only apply inside the Identity Registry.
 Other services must create a similar setup with mapping of roles and permissions.